-TIPS is currently used for the treatment of complications of portal hypertension.
+TIPS are currently used for the treatment of complications of portal hypertension.
 With advances in materials, many experimental and clinical studies have been indicated that using covered stent grafts, especially polytetrafluoroethylene covered stent graft, could improve the long-term patency of TIPS.
 In most situations, a shunt between the hepatic and portal veins can be successfully connected from an internal jugular vein access.
 Rarely, occlusion of the central veins, hepatic veins, or the vena cava precludes a conventional approach.
-We used an unconventional procedure called transfemoral intrahepatic portosystemic shunt (TFIPS) to treat portal hypertension and compare this procedure to traditional approach.
+We used an unconventional procedure called transfemoral intrahepatic portosystemic shunt (TFIPS) to treat portal hypertension and compare this procedure to the traditional approach.
 In the future, further studies are needed to verify our results.